jacksonmluckey/jurisdiction-utility-approval-simulation/city/README.md

 Parks create green space throughout the city:

-- Configurable number, size, and placement strategy (random or dispersed)
+- Configurable number, size, and placement strategy (uniform, clustered, or random)
 - Can be square or circular shaped
 - Remove housing/population from park blocks
+- Supports multiple park configurations (e.g., different types of parks with different settings)

 ## Main Interface